Setanna/emulate/Content/Character Creation/Races/Elf.md

 <br>

 **Description:**
 Elves resemble human but without warts, rashes or any imperfections.
 As such they tend to be 1.5 to 2 metres tall and weigh 40 to 120 kg, placing them in the [[Size | Medium]] size category.
+In Addition to their striking beauty Elves tend to have long and sharp ears.

 <br>